Houston-area school districts' fall 2020 plans

 Texas Education Agency Guidelines

-The TEA released its guidelines for students' to return to school on July 8.
+On July 8, the TEA released its guidelines for students to return to school.

 Texas Education Commissioner Mike Morath said despite what he described as a "challenging" upcoming budget year, parents will have more choices than normal this year as they decide which school setting is best for their children, which includes the following: